 Light No More

-This is the fate of those who corrupted God’s word, oppressed His people, and worshiped the image of the beast.
+New John’s heart bore the weight of both sorrow and justice.
+This was not an allegory.
+This was the reality—the end of those who corrupted God’s word, oppressed His people, and worshiped the image of the beast.

 The Testimony Is Fulfilled